Dracula (2006 film): Plot

 He investigates and finds the Chelsea home of the Brotherhood, where Singleton and others have been murdered.
 In the basement, surrounded by crosses made of twigs, he finds Professor Abraham Van Helsing, living like an animal, who insists they must free him at once.
 Van Helsing explains that he was employed as a folklorist by the Brotherhood to investigate vampires.
 He eventually found Dracula and was released with a message to the Brotherhood: he would come to them if invited, but only if provided with property.
 Frightened by Van Helsing's ordeal with Dracula, they sent Jonathan instead and imprisoned Van Helsing.
 Seward attempts to explain this to Mina, but she is skeptical.
 Seward confronts a grief-stricken and remorseful Arthur, who explains that his syphilis prevented him from consummating his marriage.
 He arranged for Dracula to come to England, hoping that he would cure him of the disease.

 The three go after a now undead Lucy while Dracula pursues Mina, who soon realises Seward was telling the truth when Dracula attempts to bite her.
-However, Arthur is forced to destroy his wife when she attempts to bite him and Seward.
+However, Arthur is forced to destroy Lucy when she attempts to bite him and Seward.
 Dracula senses this, allowing Mina to escape.
 Seward, Arthur, and Van Helsing meet her at her home, where they agree to go after Dracula, just before dawn, where he will be at his weakest.
 They arrive at Dracula's crypt, where Dracula appears and attacks Mina.
 Arthur sacrifices himself to Dracula to buy Mina an escape.
 Van Helsing distracts Dracula with a cross, giving Seward the chance to stake him from behind.

 Mina has moved on and starts a new life with Seward sometime later.
 After Mina and Seward bid farewell to Van Helsing, who is leaving for Holland, a decrepit Dracula appears and watches the couple as they walk down the street, apparently having survived Seward's attack.